 As with other bits of the main system you get the bog-standard Android camera app.
 It’s one of the weaker parts of the system, unfortunately (it’s the one bit of Android the Motorola Moto X replaces for a reason).
 You can always use a third-party alternative, although there are deeper problems to solve in the camera’s implementation.
 Fingers crossed an update will improve performance.

 Elsewhere there aren’t too many bits traded away for the sake of the rear display.
 You get 4G, NFC, and most other connectivity extras.

 How much do you care about reading?
 This is one of the key questions when deciding whether the YotaPhone 2 is ‘worth it’ or just too expensive.

-These days, when you can buy an LG G3 SIM-free for as little as US$500 and a Samsung Galaxy S5 for around the same price if you shop around, it’s quite difficult to justify the cost of the YotaPhone 2.
+These days, when you can buy an LG G3 SIM-free for as little as RM1400 and a Samsung Galaxy S5 for less than RM2000 if you shop around, it’s quite difficult to justify the cost of the YotaPhone 2.